 The road turns left and you are now on Keawe Street.
 Continue 0.2 miles and you will approach an intersection with traffic lights.
 The road crossing you is HI-30, here called Honoapi’ilani Highway.
 It is a continuation of the highway you took around the West Maui Mountains.

 You now have a decision to make.
 Just in front of you is the Lahaina Cannery Mall, a large shopping center.
 This center has Long’s Drug Store (which is actually a CVS drug store).
-It also has Safeway, a relatively well-stocked supermarket and possibly the only 24-hour market near Honokeana Cove.
+It also has Safeway, a relatively well-stocked supermarket that is generally open late into the evening.
 If you want to stock up your supplies, you may wish to go straight through the intersection for Long’s, or turn right and then turn left at the next traffic light for Safeway.
+Otherwise, you can just turn right at the traffic light and continue directly to Honokeana Cove.

 These directions assume that you turned right at the intersection, completed any shopping center business, and are now back on the highway.